 Dan Shapiro, Ph.D. is the Vice Dean for Faculty and Administrative Affairs at the Penn State College of Medicine.
 He is also the Garner James Kline Professor of Humanities in Medicine and the Chair of the Department of Humanities.

 Dr. Shapiro earned his Ph.D in Clinical Psychology at the University of Florida and went on to Harvard Medical School where he completed an internship and an endowed post-doctoral fellowship.
 His writings about the patient experience and physician patient relationships have appeared or been featured in the New York Times, the New England Journal of Medicine, JAMA, Academic Medicine, NPR’s All Things Considered, the Today Show and was a consultant to the ABC hit television shows "Grey's Anatomy" and "Private Practice."
-He also co-starred on-camera in two television series on National Geographic and the Discovery Channel.
+He also co-starred on-camera in three television series on National Geographic, A & E, and the Discovery Channel.

 Shapiro has written three books, Moms Marijuana, about his personal cancer experience, (It has now been translated into Dutch, Portuguese, Spanish and Italian) and a second memoir, Delivering Doctor Amelia, which focused on his psychological treatment of a physician.
 His third book, And in Health, focuses on thriving as a couple in the face of cancer was released in May, 2013 and featured in the New York Times soon after.
 It won a National Book Award from the Independent Book Publishers of America in 2014 (Gold Medal).
 He speaks widely to groups of health professionals and patients.
 His talks are generally described as laugh out loud funny and moving.